What hotkeys or shortcuts are set by default when QAP is installed and how can I change them?

 - Shift-Control-V for the Clipboard menu

-- Shift-Control-S for Settings
+- Shift-Control-C for Customize

 - Shift-Control-Q for Quick Access Popup web site.